stevejhiggs/vite-component-library/README.md

-# parcel-component-library
+# vite-component-library

-Working out how to create a react component library with parcel
+Working out how to create a react component library with vite